 Find a COVID-19 testing site | COVID-19 vaccine | More COVID-19 information

 Information that is collected in determining initial or continuing eligibility is confidential.
-The restriction on disclosing information is limited to information about individual applicants/recipients.
-HHSC may disclose general information, including financial or statistical reports; information about policies, procedures or methods of determining eligibility; and any other information that is not about or does not specifically identify an applicant/recipient.
+The restriction on disclosing information is limited to information about applicants and recipients.
+HHSC may disclose general information, including financial or statistical reports; information about policies, procedures or methods of determining eligibility; and any other information that is not about or does not specifically identify an applicant or recipient.

-An applicant/recipient may review all information in the case record and in HHSC handbooks that contributed to the decision about his eligibility.
+An applicant or recipient may review all information in the case record and in HHSC handbooks that contributed to the eligibility decision.

 Applicants/recipients have a right to correct any information that HHSC has about the applicant/recipient and any other individual on the applicant's/recipient's case.